How to Obtain a Sign Permit in Toronto: A Business Owner's Guide

 Depending on your location and building, you may also need:

-• Heritage Permits (if the property is designated under the Ontario Heritage Act).
+• Heritage Permits (if the property is designated under the Ontario Heritage Act or within a Heritage Conservation District).

 • Metrolinx Corridor Development Permit (if your property is near a Metrolinx corridor).